Skip to main content

 Verdict: Book It If You Want Michelin-Recognised Modern Cuisine in Chambéry Without the Booking Struggle

-Folie Cuisine d'Émotions earns a Michelin Plate in both 2024 and 2025, which is the guide's signal that cooking here meets a consistent standard of quality — not a star, but a meaningful endorsement in a city where fine dining options are limited.
+Folie Cuisine d'Émotions earns a Michelin Plate in both 2024 and 2025, which is the guide's signal that cooking here meets a consistent standard of quality; not a star, but a meaningful endorsement in a city where fine dining options are limited.
 If you are already in Chambéry or passing through the Savoie region and want a serious dinner that won't require planning months ahead, this is the most direct answer.
-Booking is easy by the standards of Michelin-recognised restaurants in France, and that accessibility matters when you're weighing options in a mid-sized Alpine city.
+Booking is easy by the standards of Michelin-recognised restaurants in France, that accessibility matters when you're weighing options in a mid-sized Alpine city.

 The Room

 The address at 23 Rue Bonivard places Folie in Chambéry's historic centre, within walking distance of the old town.
 Spatially, the restaurant occupies the kind of setting that defines much of this city's dining: contained, intimate, with the particular quietness of a room designed for conversation rather than spectacle.
-If you have been once and found the room comfortable, it is worth knowing that Folie's scale keeps service attentive across the space — this is not a restaurant where the corner tables feel forgotten.
+If you have been once and found the room comfortable, it is worth knowing that Folie's scale keeps service attentive across the space; this is not a restaurant where the corner tables feel forgotten.
 For a second visit, request a position that suits your group: the room's intimacy means the difference between tables is mostly about proximity to the kitchen rather than a hierarchy of seating quality.

 The Food